SPONSORED POST DECLARATION: This content was paid for by Raffles Health Insurance, a private healthcare insurer. Click here to find out more.

 TWS: It is often said that learning from experience is the best way to gain new knowledge.
 We humbly disagree.

 Because if the only way you learn through experience, then some lessons in life might come too late.

 Stay woke, Salaryman.

 If you liked this content, join our telegram channel here so you won’t miss anything.

 ABOUT OUR SPONSOR

 Raffles Health Insurance is part of Raffles Medical Group; a private healthcare provider.
-If you click here, you get 30% off your first-year premiums for an Integrated Shield Plan.
 That said, we need to also say that private healthcare coverage does have its perks, but isn’t always the cheapest insurance option.
 Always buy insurance within your means.